AnoukSmet/Dog-Health-Tracker/README.md

 * **Plan**
 I want to create a page where the user can register for its personal account to which only the user has access.
 My first plan was to redirect the user to the add_dog form right away to add the first dog but I realised it might confuse the user.
-Therefor after registration, the user will be taken to a "blank_dashboard" where the only call-to-action will be to add their first dog.
+Therefor after registration, the user will be taken to a "blank dashboard" where the only call-to-action will be to add their first dog.
 This way the user can make 'the decision' to add a dog profile themselves and I don't make that choice for them.

 * **Implementation**
-I created a form where the user can fill choose a username and a password.
+I created a form where the user can choose a username and a password.
 I have used the pattern attribute to only allow certain characters for the username and password.
 Correct feedback will be displayed whenever the user doesn't meet the pattern critera.
 Before creating the new account, I will check in the database if the username already exists.
 If so, correct feedback will be displayed to the user so he can choose another username.
 Password will be stored with the help of the password generate hash so it is stored safely.
-After the registration was succesfull, the user will be redirected to the blank_dashboard to add their first dog.
+After the registration was succesfull, the user will be redirected to the blank dashboard to add their first dog.
+In case the user wrongfully clicked on register instead of sign in, a link to the sign in page is provided so the user doesn't have to go back.
+I have also implemented a 'Go back to the homepage' link so the user doesn't have to use the back button of the browser in case he/she wants to go back to the homepage.

+I have used a variable (register) to make the difference between the register and signin form.
+When register is equal to True, I added the span which explains the requested format.
+By implementing this, I have managed to merge the register and sign in form into 1 form which simplifies my code.

 * **Test**
 I have tried to create an account with an already existing username.
 Correct feedback is displayed.
 Whenever I didn't meet the pattern criteria, the correct feedback was displayed, explaining which charachters etc are allowed.
-User acccount is created whenever all criteria was met and user is being redirect to blank_dashboard.
+User acccount is created whenever all criteria was met and user is being redirect to blank dashboard.

 I noticed that the feedback provided to the user when their input didn't match the required format was not being displayed on all devices.
 After some research I have decided to add the required pattern right above the input fields so the user will always know which format to use.

 After receiving some feedback from friends and family who have tested the website, I have decided to make the feedback message stand out more.
 It took the user a while to notice the feedback when the username already exists.
-I have reversed the colors (Blue background with white text color)
+I have reversed the colors (Blue background with white text color) in order to stand out better.

 * **Result**
 Registration form is working as planned and user information is stored safely in the mongodb Users collection.
 Feedback provided stands out nicely to inform the user.
-Redirection to blank_dashboard works as well as planned so the user can choose to add its dog right away.
+Redirection to blank dashboard works as well as planned so the user can choose to add its dog right away.
-Tested the registration on various browers and devices and the form is responsive and userfriendly.
+'Back to homepage' link works as well and takes the user back to the homepage Tested the registration on various browers and devices and the form is responsive and userfriendly.
 Having the pattern as a fixed element on the page, improved the user experience.
 Instead of filling in the fields without knowing the pattern, receiving the feedback and then filling in the fields again, the user can now insert right away the fields with the correct pattern.